Manuscripts should be around 4000 words in length and

 will receive one free copy of the journal.

-A manuscript submission fee of 250 GBP must be paid once
+A manuscript publication fee of 250 GBP per author and a processing fee of 300 GBP must be paid once

 the manuscript has been passed for publication.